cncf/tag-app-delivery/app-development-wg/charter/README.md

 - Define how application development should be done.
 - Creation of a new CNCF open source project.
 - Promote tools that are only useful for a specific stack/programming language.
-- Promote adopting security best practices throughout the development lifecycle, secure coding standards, and vulnerability scanning to mitigate risks and protect applications from potential threats.
-- Promote sustainability and efficiency in application development and tooling to optimize resource utilization and minimize environmental impact.

 ### Deliverables to the TAG